mitmproxy/mitmproxy/docs/README.md

  1. Make sure the mitmproxy Python package is installed and the virtual python environment was activated.
 See [CONTRIBUTING.md](../CONTRIBUTING.md#development-setup) for details.
  2. Run `./build.py` to generate additional documentation source files.
  3. Now you can run `hugo server -D` in `./src`.

-## Editing CSS files

-This is required to modify CSS files.
-Instead of manually running `./build.py` and `hugo server -D` you can run `modd`.
-It will watch for changes.